 Each became the first among the Chicago Public Schools to voluntarily break from their union contracts, agreeing to an extended school day that has become a centerpiece of Mayor Rahm Emanuel’s administration.

-CPS chief Jean-Claude Brizard visited Nash Elementary School, 4837 W. Erie St. Monday and described a tranquil scene of children enjoying a lengthened recess period.
+CPS chief Jean-Claude Brizard visited Nash Elementary School, 4837 W. Erie St. on Sept.
+26, to describe a tranquil scene of children enjoying a lengthened recess period.

 “At Nash and (the Near North Side’s Skinner North Classical School), I couldn’t help but peer out the window and see the kids playing outside,” Brizard told the Chicago Tribune.
 “I think a lot of us have forgotten that play is a part of learning.
 I don’t care how old you are, play is important, and to watch children out on the playground in the middle of the school day is terrific.”

-But a different scene was painted later Monday evening in the basement of Austin's Greater St. John Bible Church, where dozens of CPS teachers, employees and parents spoke vehemently against the extended day.
+But a different scene was painted later that evening in the basement of Austin’s Greater St. John Bible Church, 1256 N. Waller, last Monday, where dozens of CPS teachers, employees and parents spoke vehemently against the extended day.

-The public forum was hosted by Dwayne Truss, a member of the South Austin Coalition Community Council, and Carol Johnson, a West Side community organizer; AustinTalks co-sponsored the event, and John W. Fountain III, an Austin resident and columnist for AustinTalks, moderated.
+The public forum was hosted by Dwayne Truss, a member of the South Austin Coalition Community Council, and Carol Johnson, a West Side community organizer.
+AustinTalks co-sponsored the event, with John W. Fountain III, an Austin resident and columnist for AustinTalks, moderating.

-While the event was designed as an open forum to better understand public opinion on the topic, the attitude of the room was clear early on.
+While the event was designed as an open forum to gage public opinion on the topic, the attitude of the room was clear from early on.